 Terrazzo Home Decor and Design Element

 The great thing about the comeback of this interior material is that its use is not limited to just flooring.
 Instead, designers are using it as wall treatments, counters, washbasins, light fixtures, bookends, tables, and cutting boards.
 That way, you may introduce an element of surprise in your space without actually having to redo everything or making any hefty commitment.
 That’s the part that appeals to me, that I find exciting – the new possibilities because of new ways you can use it thanks to the epoxy.

 Personally, I prefer the idea of including it in a living space as a decor object or a backsplash in a kitchen.
-I have also used terrazzo tiling, in client bathroom projects, in combination with white sanitary ware and countertops in order to create contrasts, otherwise it could be quite overwhelming.
+I have also used terrazzo tiling, in bathrooms for client projects.
+I combined it though with white sanitary ware and countertops in order to create contrasts, while keeping it from becoming overwhelming.

 Moreover, I prefer a terrazzo with small size aggregates as opposed to large ones, because it tends to look more refined.
 If on the other hand, you like large size aggregates, then keep in mind that will result in a more “rustic” effect by default.
 Thus, I recommend for a more sophisticated look to keep the mix as uniform in color as possible (that goes for the aggregates size too).